-Similarly access to a mobile phone (AccMop) increase the probability of access to formal financial services with the marginal effect of 0.2145 relative to other alternatives.
+Similarly access to a mobile phone (AccMop)

+increase the probability of access to formal financial services with the marginal effect of 0.2145 relative to other alternatives.
 The marginal effect of informal financial services is 0.1707 and for financially excluded is 0.1873.
 The adults who have reliable access to a mobile phone have access to formal financial services compared to other alternatives.
 They use of mobile phones as devices for electronic money for transfers, payments, and savings.
 The increase in access to mobile phones has increased the probability of using formal financial services.
 Adults with no access to mobile phones are more likely to be excluded from financial services mainstream in the economy.
 This result is in line with the work of Lotto (2018) in Tanzania who argued that mobile phones usage increases the probability of access to financial services as they serve as devices for electronic money transactions.
 Also, the marginal effect of financial education (FncEduc) variable indicates adults choose to borrow in informal financial services and even being exclusion than in formal financial services.
 The marginal coefficients of informal financial services and exclusion are 0.0278 and 0.0291 respectively.
-The results of this study reveal that adults with financial education fear terms and conditions attached to loans by formal financial services is 0.0209.
-The result is supported by Maciejasz-Swiatkiewiez (2012) in Poland that found adults with financial education prefer borrowing in institutions, which pose out favorable terms and conditions to complete transactions.
-The marginal effect of informal financial services and exclusion from borrowing are 0.0470 and 0.0398 respectively.
-The findings reveal that adults who pay bills have a high probability of using and even borrowing in formal financial services than adults who do not pay bills.
-The finding is in line with the work of Cole and Greene (2016) in the U.S. who argue that payment of bills increases the probability of financial services usage.
+The results of this study reveal that adults with financial education fear terms and conditions attached to loans by formal financial institutions.
+The marginal effect for formal financial services is 0.0209.
+The result is supported by Maciejasz-Swiatkiewiez (2012) in Poland that found adults with financial education prefer borrowing in institutions, which pose out favorable terms and conditions Individual income (Iy) influences adults borrowing from formal financial institutions.
+The marginal effect for formal financial services is 0.0055.
+It implies that adults with high income have a high probability of using formal financial services such as banks and micro financial institutions relative to other alternatives.
+The marginal effect of informal financial services and exclusion from borrowing are 0.0042 and 0.0053 respectively.
+Coeffinet and Jadeau (2017) in Europe area support the findings.
+Lower income reduce the probability of borrowing from formal financial services whereas informal or exclusion being the favorable options for them.
+In other words, Age (Age), gender (Gen), education (Edu), access to mobile phone (AccMop), employment (Empl), financial education (FncEduc), household size (Hhs), location (loc) increase the probability of saving in formal financial services relative to other alternatives.